vega/vega/docs/docs/transforms/aggregate.md

 ]
 ```

 The field name `"foo.baz"` is now a flat string, _not_ a nested field reference.
-To reference this field name elsewhere in a specification, you must escape the dot character like so: `"foo\\.baz"`.
+To reference this field name elsewhere in a specification, you must escape the dot character: `"foo\\.baz"`.
 Otherwise, Vega will try to parse it as a nested field name.
 To avoid this nuisance, you can use the [`project`](../project) transform to unnest the data prior to aggregation.